smallsunsun1/async_lib/README.md

 Feature Plan:
 1. Add unified coroutine and function task framework to process jobs.
 2. Add more utility functions for easy use this library.

+Pre Request:
+A compiler which support c++17 feature, such as gcc9.x or newer

+How to build:
+mkdir build && cd build
+cmake -DCMAKE_BUILD_TYPE=Release ..
+cmake --build . -j\`nproc\`